actualbudget/actual/docs/api/reference.md

 <Method name="runBankSync" args={[{ properties: [{ name: 'accountId', type: 'string' }] }]} returns="Promise<void>" />

-Run the 3rd party (gocardless, simplefin) bank sync operation.
+Run the 3rd party (GoCardless, SimpleFIN) bank sync operation.
 This will download the transactions and insert them into the ledger.

 #### `runImport`